reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 It also supports JCache (JSR-107) annotations to allow us to leverage a variety of caching technologies.

 Spring Cloud AWS integrates the Amazon ElastiCache service into the Spring unified caching abstraction by providing an implementation of `CacheManager` based on the Memcached and Redis protocols.
-The caching support for Spring Cloud AWS provides its own implementation of Memcached for ElastiCache and uses Spring Data Redis for Redis caches.
+The caching support for Spring Cloud AWS provides an implementation of Memcached for ElastiCache and uses Spring Data Redis for Redis caches.

 ## Configuring Dependencies for Spring Cloud AWS